Parents think about how to fit the whole family in one room.

 A lot of food!

-I am a child of the eighties.
+I’m a child of the eighties.
 Something that perfectly represents my idea of Christmas is called Panettone Gastronomico.
-It's a tribute to opulence, eighties-style opulence.
+It’s a homage to opulence, opulence in the style of the eighties.

 Panettone Gastronomico